jeevan-singh/Security-Engineering-Training/04-Security-Engineering-Philosophies/README.md

 ### Agenda
 * Establishing Requirements
-* Discussing software design
+* Discussing Software Design
 * Deep dive into Security Culture
-* When should you solve a problem top down?
+* When to solve a problem top down?
 * How to spend your budget?
 * Never let a breach go to waste

 ### Training Prerequisites
-* No prerequisites
+* None